pallupz/covid-vaccine-booking/README.md

 ### Usage:

-- For the uninitiated in Python, using the ```covid-vaccine-slot-booking.exe``` file would be the easiest way.
+For the uninitiated in Python, using the ```covid-vaccine-slot-booking.exe``` file would be the easiest way.
 It might trigger an anti-virus alert.
 That's only because I used ```pyinstaller``` to package it and that needs a bit more effort to avoid such alerts.

+OR

 Run the script file as show below: